 Latex allergy is a relatively newly described phenomenon and is most predominantly seen in medical theatre staff and patients who have had numerous surgical procedures such as in Spina Bifida.
 Some people are so exquisitely sensitive, that inhalation of traces of the powder from the surgeons gloves can trigger anaphylaxis.

 The Rising Incidence of Food Allergy – Why?

 We have seen a rapid rise in the incidence of food allergy in recent years – mainly nut allergy due to the increased consumption of tropical nuts in the UK.
-Peanuts and Brazil nuts seem to be leading the pack.
+Peanuts and Cashew nuts seem to be leading the pack.
 Oral allergy syndrome is now the commonest food allergic manifestation in adult and parallels the rising incidence of pollen allergic Hayfever.
-This may be due to increased planting of Birch trees in suburban Britain and a particular enthusiasm to grow Male trees, as they look attractive and are less messy and do not drop fruit.
+This may be due to increased planting of Birch trees in suburban Britain and a particular enthusiasm to grow trees, as they look attractive and are less messy and do not drop fruit.
 However, their prolific pollen producing catkins are a distinct social and health disadvantage.
 Some recent studies on Birch pollen immunotherapy in Hayfever sufferers have shown very good desensitising results and symptom control.
 An unexpected but valuable spin-off has been that up to 80% of their Oral Allergies also resolved.

 Exercise Induced Anaphylaxis